WVIE (FM)

-WVIE (107.3 FM) is a radio station in Charlotte Amalie, U.S. Virgin Islands.
-The station is licensed to Virgin Islands Radio Entertainment Detroit, LLC, which is wholly owned by R.J.
-Watkins Group; a sale to Educational Media Foundation is pending.
-WVIE carries network programming from K-LOVE, EMF's main Contemporary Christian music network.
+WVIE (107.3 MHz), branded on-air as K-LOVE, is a non-commercial FM radio station in Charlotte Amalie, U.S. Virgin Islands.
+The station is currently owned by Educational Media Foundation and carries network programming from K-LOVE, EMF's main Contemporary Christian music network.

 Ownership

 The station, then known as WVGN, was acquired by Caribbean Broadcasting Network (then known as LKK Group; Keith Bass, President) from Calypso Communications in 2002.

 While Caribbean Broadcasting Network is a company whose television stations are affiliates of commercial networks, WVGN was operated under a separate arm, Caribbean Community Broadcasting, and solicited and accepted donations from listeners, as would most other NPR members.

 Caribbean Broadcasting Network reached a deal to sell WVGN to R.J.
 Watkins, owner of WHPR-FM and operator of W33BY-D in Detroit, on August 7, 2014; the sale was completed on February 17, 2015, accompanied by a call sign change to WVIE.
 WVGN's NPR programming continued through March 15, 2015; Watkins replaced this programming with contemporary music and talk shows.

 Since November 7, 2015, WVIE's signal was simulcast on W33BY's 3rd subchannel.
 Until then, it had been a SD simulcast of 33.1, 33.2 and 33.4, however, are still simulcasting W33BY-DT1 in SD.